The Singleton

 "So why am I here."

-"Because I am not ready to have this conversation with Maya and I am paying for your nachos."
+"Because I am not ready to have this conversation with Maya.
+And I am paying for your nachos."

 "Stable.
 Hiring freeze.
 No layoffs."